Champions League final possible line-ups and team news | UEFA Champions League

 Predicted starting XI: Courtois; Carvajal, Nacho, Rüdiger, Mendy; Valverde, Kroos, Camavinga; Bellingham; Rodrygo, Vinícius Júnior

 For the 14-time European champions, the dilemmas are not in the 'glass-half-full/glass-half-empty' category.
-Dilemmas exist but they are pretty positive.
-Carlo Ancelotti's most recent words about Aurélien Tchouameni are: "He has minor options of being fit for Wembley".
-That leaves the more upbeat issues to deal with.
 Ancelotti considers Thibaut Courtois as the world's No1.
-That the Belgian goalkeeper has been out for most of the season, while Andriy Lunin has performed terrifically, ensures a tough choice. Éder Militão has been back longer, meaning a healthy battle between him, Nacho and Antonio Rüdiger, for two centre-back positions.
+That the Belgian goalkeeper has been out for most of the season, while Andriy Lunin has performed terrifically, ensured a tough choice before Lunin was struck down by flu earlier in the week. Éder Militão has been back longer, but misses out to Nacho and Antonio Rüdiger for the two centre-back positions.

 Graham Hunter, Real Madrid reporter